Nyaran/gplint/README.md

 ### related-tags

 `related-tags` allow to define a list of tags with a list of related tags that should be present too.
-The related tags can be an string or a regular expression (represented as a string between slashes `/`)
+The related tags can be a string or a regular expression (represented as a string between slashes `/`)

 ```json
 {